-Pursuit of Rental Assistance Demonstration Conversions
+Pursuit of Rental Assistance Demonstration (RAD) Conversions

-In order to secure the long-term viability of its existing housing stock, HACP is pursuing conversion of some public housing units to HUD contracts for multi-family housing rental assistance through the Rental Assistance Demonstration (RAD) Program.
-HACP received approval for the following properties:
+In order to secure the long-term viability of its existing housing stock, the HACP is pursuing conversion of some public housing units to HUD contracts for multi-family housing rental assistance through the Rental Assistance Demonstration (RAD) Program.
+The HACP has completed RAD Conversion received approval for the following properties:

-- Glen Hazel and Glen Hazel High Rise
+- Glen Hazel Family Community and Glen Hazel High Rise (Conversion in 2018)

 - Murray Towers

-- Oak Hill
+- Oak Hill (Conversion in 2017)

 - New Pennley Place

-Financial closing is expected to occur for Glen Hazel and Glen Hazel High Rise in 2018.
-Oak Hill will submit a nine percent tax credit application in 2019.
+RAD Ffinancial closing is expected to occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
+Rehabilitation and relocation activities of Glen Hazel RAD will be completed in 2020.
+Oak Hill Phase I and Phase II-Wadsworth subphase were converted to HUD project based rental assistance through RAD in 2017.
+MROP public housing buildings (originally built in 1941) in Oak Hill Phase I have been approved for demolition and replacement of the 80 MROP public housing units.
+Oak Hill's master developer will continue its efforts of securing development funds to complete the replacement of the MROP units. will submit a nine percent tax credit application in 2019.
 If awarded, a closing for this phase should take place by the end of 2020.
 Lastly, after further financial consideration HACP has decided not to pursue RAD conversion for Murray Towers and New Pennley Place.
-The properties will continue as a public housing and mixed finance communities respectively.
+The properties will continue as a